natebot13/HTML-MTG-Life-Counter/README.md

 This life counter has these standout features:

- - Assign a name to each deck
  - Choose any combination of colors to paint your banner
- - UI comfortably supports six players on a 1920x1080 desktop screen
+ - UI comfortably supports 1-12 players on a 1920x1080 screen
  - track alternate forms of damage, including Commander Damage
+ - Track arbitrary counts such as Storm, mana pools, etc.
+ - Assign a name to each deck

 # Use it